 Set Run Mode

-Controls the execution of threads in a multi-threaded process when resuming a thread -- does one thread run or do all threads run.
-See "set-run-mode" on page 6-133 for a full description.
+Controls the execution of threads in a multi-threaded process when resuming a thread --does one thread run or do all threads run.
+See "and Ada exceptionsset-run-mode" on page 6-132 for a full description.

 Branch Tracking